-Determining the optimal order in which to consider the pairs of $i$ and $d$ in the infinite product is challenging because $r(d,t)$ becomes more difficult to compute both for larger values of $d$ and $t$.
-At the same time, the value of $r(d,t)$ tends to one rapidly as $i=\lfloor\frac{t}{d}\rfloor$ gets large.
+Determining the optimal order in which to consider the pairs of $i$ and $d$ in the infinite product is challenging because $r(d,t)$ (as well as the other functions considered in this paper) becomes more difficult to compute both for larger values of $d$ and $t$.
+At the same time, the values of $r(d,t)$ tend toward one rapidly as $i=\lfloor\frac{t}{d}\rfloor$ gets large.
 Experimentally, the best lower bounds obtained by the author were obtained by considering potential pairs $i$,$d$ in increasing order of the value of the expression $d\times i^5$.

-By computing $r(d,t)$ For all pairs of $i,d$ with $d$ being an $i$-smooth integer satisfying $di^5\leq 10^8$, (as well as the extended ranges $d<11250000$ when $i=5$, $d<2400000$ for $i=6$ and $d<27440$ when $i=7$) and all $i$-smooth values of $t\in [id,(i+1)d)$, and using these terms in the product \eqref{eqn:alpha} along with the additional terms obtained by applying Observation \ref{obs:primes}, the lower bound is obtained.
+By computing $r(d,t)$ for all pairs of $i,d$ with $d$ being an $i$-smooth integer satisfying $di^5\leq 10^8$, (as well as the extended ranges $d<11250000$ when $i=5$, $d<2400000$ for $i=6$ and $d<27440$ when $i=7$) and all $i$-smooth values of $t\in [id,(i+1)d)$, and using these terms in the product \eqref{eqn:alpha} along with the additional terms obtained by applying Observation \ref{obs:primes}, the lower bound is obtained.